- Data Cleansing

 While there are various types of data consolidation, in the context of "consolidating databases within a company," it can be broadly classified into two categories: individual consolidation and corporate consolidation.

-Individual consolidation refers to integrating identical individuals within a database into a single record.
-Typical examples include data at the individual level, such as business contacts or leads.
+Individual consolidation refers to integrating records of the same person within a database into a single entry.
+Typical examples include data at the individual level, such as contact persons at client companies or leads.
 Since SFA and MA systems are fundamentally designed to manage data on a per-person basis, individual consolidation is essential for accurately managing sales contact data.

-Corporate consolidation refers to integrating identical companies within a database into a single record.
+Corporate consolidation refers to integrating records of the same company within a database into a single entry.
 Typical examples include data at the corporate level, such as clients or suppliers.
-This is crucial for Customer Data Management, preventing sales collisions, and Implementing ABM.
+It is crucial for Customer Data Management, preventing sales overlaps, and Implementing ABM.

-Individual consolidation is relatively easier to implement because it is easy to set consolidation keys that are less prone to notation variance, such as Name + Email Address (or Phone Number) (though it is by no means simple).
+Individual consolidation is relatively easier to implement because it is easy to set consolidation keys that are less prone to notation variations, such as full name + email address (or phone number) (though it is by no means simple).

-This article focuses on "Corporate Data Consolidation," which is more complex and carries a higher level of importance.
+In this article, we will focus on "Corporate Data Consolidation," which is more complex and carries higher importance.

-Think of your objectives by working backward from the benefits.
+Think about the purpose by working backward from the benefits.
 Typical benefits include:

 ● Improving data accuracy to enable appropriate marketing and sales activities